pschool-in/curriculum/content/science/food-1.md

 Classify the below animals on the basis of their food.

-Herbivorous animals: Cow, Horse, sheep, Deer
+Herbivorous animals: Cow, Horse, Sheep, Deer

 Carnivorous animals: Tiger, Lion, Hyena, Wolf